 In addition to the specific requirements below, we are looking for self-motivated team members with strong interpersonal skills.
 Interested candidates, please consider the following open positions in the Schroeder lab:

-We are always interested to discuss postdoctoral opportunities with highly motivated and skilled researchers.
-Candidates must hold a PhD (or equivalent) in a subject area relevant for the projects in the lab.
-Furthermore, they must have good knowledge of standard molecular biology and biochemical methods.
-Working experience with mouse studies, gut microbiota analyses + manipulations and/or imaging techniques are strong merits.
+The fellow should have experience in mucosal barrier function and/or gut microbiota research and must have very good knowledge of standard molecular biology and biochemical methods.
+Working experience with patient samples, mouse studies, gut microbiota analyses + manipulations and imaging techniques are strong merits.

-Successful candidates need to be highly motivated, have very good communication skills and are expected to be at ease collaborating with other scientists.
-They should have high capacity to independently organize and lead projects that result in publications.
+The successful candidate needs to be highly motivated, have very good communication skills and is expected to be at ease collaborating with other scientists.
+The fellow should be a critical thinker and have high capacity to independently organize and lead projects.
 International experience is a merit while good skills in both oral and written communication in English is a must.
 Great emphasis will be placed on personal suitability.

 We are constantly looking for highly motivated and talented undergraduate students that are curious about the interaction between diet, gut microbiota and the intestinal mucosal immune system.
-Students that are interested in joining the lab, please contact Björn for more information and include a short letter of motivation (max 1 A4 page, including prior research experience), a CV and up to two reference contacts to enquire about opportunities in the lab.
+Students that are interested in joining the lab (ideally 6 months), please contact Björn for more information and include a letter of motivation why you want to work with us (0.5-1 A4 page, including prior research experience), a CV and up to two reference contacts to enquire about opportunities in the lab.

 Please contact us well in advance since our available student projects are quickly filled.